scikit-learn/sklearn-docbuilder/README.md

 ==================

-Script to configure a cloud server to build the documentation and example gallery and update the sklearn website.
+Script to configure a cloud server to build the documentation and example gallery and update the [sklearn dev website](http://scikit-learn.org/dev).

 This script is only meant to be used by scikit-learn project maintainers with github and sourceforge write access.